scs/substrate-api-client/README.md

 ## Substrate node

 To execute the examples, a running substrate node is needed.
-You can download our node artifact from our GitHub Actions CI, which can be found in the 'Actions' tab.
+You can download our node artifact from our GitHub Actions CI, which can be found in the 'Actions' tab (to the right of the Pull requests tab).

 The unpacked node can be run with:

 ```
 ./node-template --dev
 ```

-## Tutorial

-There is a detailed tutorial in the [tutorials](/tutorials) folder.

 ## Examples